 So I let my boundaries tumble down.
 Sure, sometimes I’d collapse and start hyperventilating on my bathroom floor, or sob uncontrollably for a few hours, but I let it all happen.
 Let him push my head down as far as he wanted to.
 At times, I even liked it (which led to a kind of guilt and shame I don’t think I can describe with words).

 But here’s the thing: there is nothing to be ashamed of.
 This wasn’t my fault, it never was.
 I wasn’t foolish, my bra wasn’t too padded, and my body is not only perfect as is, it’s also mine and only mine.
 I am not weak because I was sexually assaulted, nor am I sharing this to seem bold or strong.

-I’m sharing it because I am one of approximately 321,500 women (in the US alone) who is sexually assaulted each year… and every one of us has a story.
+I’m sharing it because I am one of approximately 321,500 women (in the US alone) who is sexually assaulted each year, and every one of us has a story.
 Some took place in Hollywood hotel rooms, others in corner offices, and others still in childhood homes.
 But as I’ve said, each story matters.
-And maybe – just maybe – the louder we shout, the more difficult it will become to silence us… to normalize and excuse “boys being boys”… to make us feel victimized and guilty and alone.
+And maybe – just maybe – the louder we shout, the more difficult it will become to silence us; to normalise and excuse “boys being boys;” to make us feel victimised and guilty and alone.

 Because you’re not alone.
 I’m with you.
 Me too.